Businesses Franchises Brokers

 2024 2.85 0.52

-Valuation multiples derived from reported sale price and financials of bar and pub businesses sold on BizBuySell.
+Valuation multiples derived from reported financials and sale price of bar and pub businesses sold nationally on BizBuySell.
+Local comps can be found in BizBuySell's Business Valuation Reports.

 Earnings Multiples